AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-X}

 * SITES-22457: Promoting a launch which is not deep is not updating source content.
-* SITES-22748: Enhance error handling for Content Fragment Update Job
+* SITES-22748: [Content Fragments] Enhance error handling for Content Fragment Update Job
 * SITES-22349: ContentType for empty multiline cf-elements cannot be changed
 * SITES-22343: Semantic type "enumeration" is broken
 * SITES-22194: After setting the redirect, model.json doesn't work anymore